 Khen Rinpoche’s schedule and responsibilities continued to increase, limiting the amount of time he was able to spend in Maine each year.
 He instructed his disciples to keep going with their Dharma practice by working together to keep the center and their practice growing.

 His longtime disciples accepted the responsibility to continue to support his and Tashi Gatsel Ling’s legacy in Maine by maintaining an active, thriving Buddhist Dharma community in Gray.
-We are currently beginning a project to establish a permanent site for a new, eco-built Tashi Gatsel Ling Buddhist Center.
+In August 2019 TGL obtained its 501 (c) (3) status; this was the first step in our bigger plans to establish a permanent site for a new, Eco-Dharma Center.
 Stay tuned…